- On This Page

 The first step of the process is to file a motion for reconsideration.
 In that appeal you ask a deputy commissioner to review your case.
 If the deputy commissioner still denies your claim, you can request a review by the full Workers’ Compensation Commission.
 The Commission usually makes a decision within three or four months of receiving the statements from both parties.

-How Long Do I Have to File My Workers’ Comp Claim?
+How Long Do I Have to File My Workers’ Comp Claim in Staunton?

 As soon as you are injured at work, you have 30 days to report the injury and accident to your employer.
 You should report your injury as soon as possible.